 Cellular and Integrative Physiology Research

-The Department of Cellular and Integrative Physiology at IU School of Medicine is made up of an extraordinary group of creative research scientists whose studies include basic cellular and physiological processes as well as research focusing on a variety of disease processes including cancer, diabetes, bone remodeling, cardiovascular, renal, membrane and respiratory pathophysiology.
+The Department of Anatomy, Cell Biology & Physiology at Indiana University School of Medicine is made up of an extraordinary group of creative research scientists whose studies include basic cellular and physiological processes as well as research focusing on a variety of disease processes including cancer, diabetes, bone remodeling, cardiovascular, renal, membrane and respiratory pathophysiology.

-Med Sci Imaging Facility is an imaging facility located in the Van Nuys Medical Science Building on the IU School of Medicine—Indianapolis campus that includes a two-photon confocal microscope and an epifluorescent microscope with digital camera.
+The Medical Science Imaging Facility is located in the Van Nuys Medical Science Building on the IU School of Medicine—Indianapolis campus and includes a two-photon confocal microscope and an epifluorescent microscope with digital camera.